 - Mcedit Editor: Highlights syntax for designated languages.

 - Cross-Platform: Supports in many other OS other than Linux.

 - FTP Proxy support: Transfers multiple files and directories.

 [maxbutton id=”1″ url=”http://ftp.midnight-commander.org/?C=N;O=D” nofollow=”true” ]

-It is one of the best, powerful, and flexible Linux file managers.
-Konqueror gives you an easy view by ‘icon’ and ‘tree’ view.
+It is one of the best, most powerful, and most flexible Linux file managers.
+Konqueror gives you an easy view by an ‘icon’ and a ‘tree’ view.
 It reads many formats like TXT, PDF, audio, etc. The directories are updated automatically.
-One of the most important features is that, the engine is KHTML rendering powered.
-The file manager has the ability of housing Java applets.
-With numerous important and essential features, you can call Konqueror as the best Linux file manager.
+One of the most important features is that the engine is KHTML rendering powered.
+The file manager has the ability to house Java applets.
+With numerous important and essential features, you can call Konqueror the best Linux file manager.